Anxiety Treatment in Melbourne

 Our Locations

-We offer face-to-face anxiety and depression counselling across two convenient locations in Melbourne and online therapy via telehealth Australia-wide
+We offer face-to-face anxiety therapy across two convenient locations in Melbourne and online therapy via telehealth Australia-wide

-It’s hard to say exactly how long treatment for anxiety and depression takes, as everyone is different.
-The number of sessions will depend on a range of factors, including whether you have something else you’re struggling with (e.g., another diagnosis or history of trauma), and how well your environment supports you to change.
+It’s hard to say exactly how long treatment for anxiety takes, as everyone is different.
+The number of sessions will depend on a range of factors, including whether you have something else you’re struggling with (e.g., another diagnosis or history of trauma), and how well your environment supports you to change

 Absolutely.
-Using evidence-based therapies, such as CBT, ACT and mindfulness, many individuals experience significant improvements in managing their anxiety and depression.
-We also work closely with GPs and psychiatrists if medication is required to treat anxiety and depression alongside counselling.
+Using evidence-based therapies, such as CBT or ACT, many people experience significant improvement in anxiety.
+We also work closely with GPs and Psychiatrists if medication is required to treat anxiety alongside counselling